aallam/aallam.github.io/_posts/rxjava/2019-02-03-rxjava:-combining-observables.md

 ```

 ### flatMap()
-This operator maps emission to Observables (cold or hot) (the new `Observable` can empty or emit one or many emissions).
+This operator maps emissions to Observables (cold or hot) (the new `Observable` can empty or emit one or many emissions).
 Operators:
 * `flatMap()`
 * `flatMapIterable()`